spikegrobstein/capistrano-grove/README.md

 `capistrano-grove`.

 The only required parameter to use this plugin is the `grove_channel_key` variable.
-You should initialize it as follows:
+You can get your channel key from the grove.io website.
+Initialize it as follows:

     set :grove_channel_key, 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'